clesleycode/intro-stats-python/stats.md

 #### 7.5.4 Hypotheses

 Awesome!
-Now we compare this value to the z-value from before, 1.645.
-3.2 is clearly greater than 1.645, which means it's in the rejection hypothesis space.
-That tells us that we can we reject the Null hypothesis.
-Therefore, there <i>is</i> an effect from the raw starch.
+Now we can get the p-value from the z-value above.
+We see that it corresponds to `.9993`, but we have to remember to subtract this number from 1, making our p-value `0.0007`.
+Recall that a p-value below 0.05 is grounds for rejecting the null hypothesis.
+There, we do just that and conclude that there <i>is</i> an effect from the raw starch.

 ## 8.0 Correlation